emilkowalski/vaul/README.md

 `scrollLockTimeout`: Duration for which the drawer is not draggable after scrolling content inside of the drawer.
 Defaults to 500ms

 `snapPoints`: Array of numbers from 0 to 100 that corresponds to % of the screen a given snap point should take up.
 Should go from least visible.
 Example `[0.2, 0.5, 0.8]`.
+You can also use px values, which doesn't take screen height into account.

 `fadeFromIndex`: Index of a `snapPoint` from which the overlay fade should be applied.
 Defaults to the last snap point.